jekyllgrim/ZScript_Basics/09_Custom_functions.md

 - Checks if the monster has run out of "ammo" (`monstermag` is 0).
 If so, it returns "Reload" state where other stuff happens (`monstermag` gets reset to whatever value is considered as full magazine).
 - Otherwise it checks its argument `ChanceToEnd` (by default it's 0): if it's greater than 0, there's a randomized chance that the monster stops firing.
 In the example above the monster uses the value of 5.
   - It jumps to a state provided in the second argument of the function.
 By default, it's "See" but in the example above it's "AttackEnd".
 (I.e. this monster has a custom animation for stopping the attack, but other monsters using this function may not and they just jump to "See".)
-- Finally, if none of the checks go through, the function returns nothing. `ResolveState()` is the correct way to return states in ZScript (you can't directly put in a state name). `ResolveState` will be covered in more detail in [Flow Control](#_Flow_Control_1).
+- Finally, if none of the checks go through, the function returns nothing. `ResolveState()` is the correct way to return states in ZScript (you can't directly put in a state name). `ResolveState` is covered in more detail in [Flow Control](#_Flow_Control_1).
-  - In this case, if the function returns null, the state machine will continue going through the state.
+  - In this case, if the function returns null, the state machine will simply move to the next state in the state sequence.
 In the example above it'll show frame `CPAS E` for 1 tic and then it'll hit `loop` and go back to the beginning of the state.

 ## Action functions